lannonbr/Portfolio/content/blog/github-actions-hierarchy/index.md

+---
+title: 'GitHub Actions Hierarchy'
+date: '2020-05-04'
+description: 'A top down hierarchy of GitHub Actions components'
+keywords:
-# GitHub Actions Hierarchy
+  - GitHub Actions
+logo: github-actions
+---

 Going from complete setups down to the atomic level of a GitHub Actions workflow consists of 3 parts

-1. Workflows
+- Workflows
-2. Jobs
+- Jobs
-3. Steps
+- Steps

 ## Workflows